 A varicocele is swelling in the scrotum due to a back up of blood in the main veins of the testicles.

 Copyright © Nucleus Medical Media, Inc.

 A varicocele is caused by a problem in the main vein of the testicle.
 Blood normally leaves the testicle through the spermatic vein.
 When this vein is not working properly, the blood gets backed up and the veins bulge.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Varicoceles are usually easily diagnosed by exam.
 Your doctor may recommend tests to confirm varicoceles or rule out other conditions.